USB(4) USB(4)

 The various device drivers are generic USB drivers and may

 work only for certain devices on each class.
-The Ethernet

-devices.
-ATA storage devices are not supported.
-Both the
+USB ATA storage devices are not supported.

-Ethernet and printer drivers have not been tested and it is
+have not been tested and it is likely they will fail.

-likely they will fail.
-The serial driver works only for the
+The serial driver works only for the Prolific chip and Ftdi,

-Prolific chip, and control of the dcd and dsr signals and
+and control of the dcd and dsr signals and some of the extra